sovware/directorist/readme.txt

 ####Beautiful Modern Design and 100% Responsive

-Integrate Directorist with your existing theme and turn it into a personalized business directory or classified website using a wide range of functionalities.
+Integrate Directorist Business Directory with your existing theme and turn it into a personalized business directory or classified website using a wide range of functionalities.
 Directorist boasts modern-day designs with 3 types of view that includes — grid, list, and map view.
 Integrate with popular themes like Astra, Avada, Divi, etc. and start your Business Directory right away with trending designs.

 ####Easy Translation, RTL & Built-in SEO Solution

 Translate your business directory or classified website to any language effortlessly using Loco Translate plugin that provides in-browser editing of the translation files and get your directory listing website optimized for SEO.

-👉 **Multilingual Facility:** Directory listing websites created by Directorist are 100% translatable and can be translated into multiple languages.
+👉 **Multilingual Facility:** Directory listing websites created by Directorist Business Directory are 100% translatable and can be translated into multiple languages.

-👉 **Built-in SEO:** Directorist lets you set custom meta title and description in every directory page.
+👉 **Built-in SEO:** Directorist Business Directory lets you set custom meta title and description in every directory page.
 It is also compatible with Yoast SEO plugin.

-👉 **RTL (Right to Left):** Directorist is fully compatible with RTL languages like Arabic, Aramaic, Hebrew etc.
+👉 **RTL (Right to Left):** Directorist Business Directory is fully compatible with RTL languages like Arabic, Aramaic, Hebrew etc.

 ####Powerful Search and Advanced Filters

-The Directorist advanced filter lets your users search listings based on numerous criteria like custom fields, tags, price range, etc. along with default text field, category, and location fields to elevate the search experience to a greater level.
+The Directorist Business Directory advanced filter lets your users search listings based on numerous criteria like custom fields, tags, price range, etc. along with default text field, category, and location fields to elevate the search experience to a greater level.

 * Filtering using numerous fields to yield accurate results.
 * Geolocation and nearby listings.